sandseb123/Leo_Health/README.md

 # Leo Health 🫀

-> Your Apple Health and Whoop data, as a SQL database.
+> Your Apple Health, Whoop, and Oura data — unified in a local SQLite database.
 In 60 seconds.

 Apple Health locks your biometrics in a 4GB XML file.
-Whoop buries yours in CSVs with inconsistent column names.
-Leo Core parses both in under 60 seconds and writes everything to a single, normalized SQLite database — Heart Rate, Sleep, Workouts, HRV, Recovery Score, all queryable with standard SQL.
+Whoop buries yours in CSVs.
+Oura scatters data across endpoints.
+Leo Core parses all three in under 60 seconds and writes everything to a single, normalized SQLite database — Heart Rate, Sleep, Workouts, HRV, Recovery Score, Blood Oxygen — all queryable with standard SQL.

 **Zero network requests.
 Runs locally.
 MIT licensed.**